Jinja2 Templating#

 Macros#

-Jinja2 macros allow you to define reusable blocks of content.
-In the example below, the create_containers macro is used to easily create containers with a prefix and a number (e.g., c_0, c_1, c_2, etc.):
+Jinja2 macros define reusable blocks of content.
+Below, the create_resources macro creates resources with a prefix and a number (e.g., c_0, c_1, c_2):

 lab.yml